Inputting Japanese text in Linux and some BSDs

 Fedora

-Fedora's workstation comes with ibus, however, we're going to use fcitx.
-As we're using Fedora 36, we'll use dnf rather than yum.
-F34 is the first of the Fedora's to have mozc, so we'll use that.
-One has to use fcitx5, aside from that, there is little difference.
-Earlier versions can use fcitx-anthy or fcitx-kkc.
+Fedora's workstation comes with ibus, however, we're going to use fcitx5.
+As we're using Fedora 39 or higher, we'll use dnf rather than yum.
+One has to use fcitx5.

 I should mention that like CentOS and clones, if one choose the default Gnome workstation, it is probably easier to use ibus.
 Refer to the RedHat page mentioned above.
 As mentioned before, one doesn't have to do install @im just ibus-mozc which will pull in all dependencies.
 However, if one uses other desktops or windowmanagers besides Gnome, keep reading to use fcitx instead.
 As described here, as anthy has been dead upstream, libkkc was also moved into Fedora.
-This means that one can use fcitx-kkc if they prefer.
-When manually editing ~/.fcitx/profile, it shows as kkc).
+This means that one can use fcitx5-kkc if they prefer.
+I use mozc, which is available.

 If using Gnome (which I don't) the user can look at this page about changing the default input manager.
-As of July 2015, its information for F22 is incorrect, but hopefully will be fixed.
+Its information was incorrect, but hopefully has been fixed.
 I have the correct method below.

 The first method given here also works with the XFCE and LXDE spins, as well as my preferred minimal install